173duprot/pafu/README.md

     - **Secret:** DM's, etc.
         - Accessed by direct connections (eg. ssh) to the server only
             - **\[chmod 602\] personally readible, publically writeable**
-            - **The name of the secret folder is your public key, everything written to the secret folder should be encrypted**
+            - **The name of the secret folder is your public key** (everything written to the secret folder should be encrypted)